 Shortridge Academy provides students with an intellectually stimulating learning environment that is flexible and sensitive to students’ individual needs.
-The majority of our students are bright underachievers who experienced challenges in the classroom in their previous schooling, revealed in a more recent decline in academic performance, or a longer history of struggling in school due to attention issues and/or learning differences.
+The majority of our students are bright underachievers who experienced challenges in the classroom in their previous schooling, revealed in a more recent decline in academic performance or a longer history of struggling in school due to attention issues or learning differences.
 Curriculum and instruction at Shortridge are designed to motivate and engage all students to reach their academic potential and become lifelong learners.

-Our faculty members are experienced, skilled teachers who are passionate about their subject area.
+Our faculty members are experienced, skilled teachers who are passionate about their respective subject areas.
 They teach using multi-modal approaches to learning, emphasizing classroom discussion, collaboration, problem solving, and active learning.
 Our instructional approach is effective in engaging and challenging gifted students in addition to supporting those with a range of learning needs and challenges from ADHD to mild learning disabilities.

 Instruction is guided by the following principles:

-- Students have different strengths and learning styles and learn at different paces.
+- Students have different strengths and learning styles, and learn at different paces

 - Students are encouraged to develop an understanding of their own learning style and learn how to advocate for themselves and their learning process